-Tocqueville, a French aristocrat, visited the United States in the 1830s in order to understand the emergence of a new model of government, i.e., democracy.
-Tocqueville’s concerns about democracy were embedded in theories about how numerous forces (e.g., religion, civic associations, newspapers and journalistic freedom) could counteract the rise of despotism.
+Tocqueville, a French aristocrat, visited the United States in the 1830s in order to understand the emergence of a “new model” of government, that is, modern democracy.
+Tocqueville’s concerns about democracy were embedded in theories about how numerous forces (e.g., religion, civic associations, newspapers and journalistic freedom) that could counteract the rise of despotism.
 In his writings, he was particularly concerned that democracy could become a dictatorship of public opinion.
-He further asked: What is the place of “elites” and experts in a system where everyone is equal?
-He also questioned how minorities would be protected if the only criteria for decision were the opinion of the majority.
+He further asked what was the place of “elites” and experts in a system where everyone is equal.
+He also questioned how minorities would be protected if the only criterion for decision was the opinion of the majority.

 In view of the continued relevance of Tocqueville’s observations, this award will be given to a paper presented at the annual conference referring to democracy and public opinion in the world, whether in consolidated or in emerging democracies.